 Ponds A12, A13, and A15 are proposed for batch operations that will allow higher salinities in those ponds.
 The goal for these higher salinity ponds would be to reach summer salinity levels between 120 and 150 ppt to provide habitat for brine shrimp and wildlife which feeds on the brine shrimp.
 Lower salinity water would be diverted from ponds A11 and A14 in A12 and A13 and evaporation would increase the salinity over time.
-Higher salinity water would be added to make up lost volume and lower salinity if needed.
+Higher salinity water would be pumped up to A15 as needed to maintain the pond volume.
+Additional low salinity water would be added to make up lost volume and lower salinity if needed.
 Excess volume in the batch system would be released to the A16 system for dilution and discharge to Artesian Slough and Coyote Creek.